Updated June 30

-A Compromise and Release (C&R) is a contract for the insurance company to pay an injured worker to settle his or her workers' compensation case.
-A C&R settles the entire claim of an injured worker.
-The value of a C&R comes mainly from permanent disability and future medical care.
+A Compromise and Release (C&R) is a contract for the insurance company to pay an injured worker to settle his or her workers’ compensation case.
+This process settles the entire claim of an injured worker.
+The value of the settlement is determined mainly by permanent disability and future medical care.

 A C&R will occur in two situations:

 - when the injury has been denied by the insurance company

 - when the injured worker’s condition is considered permanent and stationary, and the amount of disability has been determined